EOxServer/eoxserver/docs/sphinx/en/users/soap_proxy.rst

 This is suitable for general installation e.g. if you are not using eoxerver but wish to use mapserver direcly.

-Warning: some of the configuration details are out of date, but the changes are not stuctural.
+**Warning**: some of the configuration details are out of date, but the changes are not structural.

-Also see INSTALL file in the source tree.
+Also see the INSTALL file in the source tree.

 Download from http://ws.apache.org/axis2/c/download.cgi